reshamas/reshamas.github.io/_posts/2000-01-01-deconstructing.md

 ### Podcast

 In January 2018, I was invited to be on a panel discussion to celebrate the launch of the [DataFramed podcast](https://www.meetup.com/PyDataNYC/events/246701729/).
 There were 2 men and 2 women on the panel, and it was moderated by Hugo Bowne-Anderson.
 At the event, David Robinson announced he was leaving Stack Overflow and would be joining DataCamp as Chief Data Scientist.
 I had met David through his sister Emily Robinson, with whom I had crossed paths and interacted in the classroom at a data science bootcamp during the summer of 2016 and where David had been a guest speaker  David had been very supportive of my meetup group, WiMLDS.
-He had hosted my meetup group at Stack Exchange on a Saturday on 3 separate weekend occasions (January to March 2017), arriving earlier in the morning than us organizers to set up and staying later to finish up ([Smart Cities Hack](https://www.meetup.com/NYC-WiMLDS/events/237711666/), [scikit sprint](https://www.meetup.com/NYC-WiMLDS/events/237123181/), [neural networks](https://www.meetup.com/NYC-WiMLDS/events/235881587/)).
+He had hosted my meetup group at Stack Exchange on a Saturday on 3 separate weekend occasions (January to March 2017), arriving earlier in the morning than us organizers to set up and staying later to finish up ([Smart Cities Hack](https://www.meetup.com/NYC-WiMLDS/events/237711666/), [scikit sprint](https://www.meetup.com/NYC-WiMLDS/events/237123181/), [neural networks workshop](https://www.meetup.com/NYC-WiMLDS/events/235881587/)).
 There is a dearth of availability of weekend meetup space, and so David hosting our group had been immensely valuable and his support of women in data science was genuine and preceded his work at DataCamp.
 Additionally he is an ally for women in data science; one example is his recommending me to be a panelist that day.
 It was an appreciable opportunity, one that apported me and my meetup group positive visibility.
 As well, the questions under discussion at the panel that day gave momentum to blogs that I would write later that year.

 In mid-November 2018, Hugo reached out to me to discuss being interviewed on DataFramed.
 We had a prep call which ended in a passing question about why the R community was more inclusive than Python.
 I spent the long Thanksgiving weekend researching that topic and wrote an article on my [Python / R inclusivity](https://reshamas.github.io/why-women-are-flourishing-in-r-community-but-lagging-in-python/).
 The podcast was recorded in mid-December, right before the holiday season and released in late February 2019, [Women in Data Science](https://www.datacamp.com/community/podcast/women-in-data-science).
 As a result of the global reach of that podcast, WiMLDS increased the [number of chapters](https://www.meetup.com/topics/wimlds/all/) by 50% in less than 2 months, from 39 to 60+.
 WiMLDS was flooded with email inquiries from around the world on how to connect with the community of women in data science and machine learning.